 Contact lenses, jewelry, and dentures must be removed at the time of surgery.

 Local Anesthesia is the same that you might receive for dental fillings; a numb feeling in the area being operated on and a feeling of pressure during surgery.
 You will be awake and recall the surgery, but there will be no discomfort.
 Have a light meal a few hours prior to surgery and plan to rest for a few hours after surgery.

 Nitrous Oxide is also known as “laughing gas.”
-Nitrous oxide is a colorless gas with a sweet odor which works very rapidly and is reversed quickly.
-You will be relaxed and somewhat less aware of your surroundings, but recall most of the surgical event.
+Nitrous oxide is a colorless gas with a sweet odor that works very rapidly and is reversed quickly.
+You will be relaxed and somewhat less aware of your surroundings, but recall most of the surgical events.
 Although the child does not go to sleep, it remains a very effective technique with small children and works well for 9 out of 10 children.